The World Series of Poker Events Guide

 In the casino world, high rollers are the players who play the biggest: the folk with the deepest pockets who want to risk the most.
 In poker, the term ‘High Roller’ tends to refer to the tournament itself, but the principle is the same.

-A High Roller tournament has a significantly bigger buy-in than even the Main Event.
+A High Roller tournament is usually a significantly bigger buy-in than even the Main Event.
 At the WSOP in Las Vegas, the High Roller events have buy-ins of $25,000$50,000 and $100,000.
 And if you want to play a $250,000 buy-in tournament?
 Well, that’s a Super High Roller.
 (It follows, of course, that the players known as high rollers often play High Roller tournaments).
 High Roller tournaments are usually offered in Texas Hold’em and Pot Limit Omaha, but any other variant could join the schedule – assuming enough high rolling players are interested.

 Freezeout